kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 KEM-based authentication uses the same set of messages every time that certificate-based authentication is needed.
 Specifically:

 * ``Certificate``:  The certificate of the endpoint and any per-certificate extensions.
-This message is omitted by the client if the server did not send CertificateRequest (thus indicating that the client should not authenticate with a certificate).
+This message is omitted by the client if the server did not send a CertificateRequest message (thus indicating that the client should not authenticate with a certificate).
 For AuthKEM, `Certificate` MUST include the long-term KEM public key.
 Certificates MUST be handled in accordance with {{RFC8446}}, section 4.4.2.4.

-* ``KEMEncapsulation``: A key encapsulation against the certificate's long-term   public key, which yields an implicitly authenticated shared secret.
+* ``KEMEncapsulation``: A message containing the key encapsulation against the certificate's long-term public key, which yields an implicitly authenticated shared secret.

 ## Differences with RFC8446 TLS 1.3